-The following tuition and fees schedule is effective for the 2004-2005 academic year.
-Tuition and fees are subject to change annually and vary between colleges due to differing program and facility needs.
+The following tuition and fees schedule is effective for the 2005-2006 academic year.
+Tuition and fees are subject to change annually.

-Tuition & Fees: 2004-2005 Academic Year
+Tuition & Fees: 2005-2006 Academic Year

-College of Business \$16,650.

-The Hospitality College \$16,650.

-College of Culinary Arts \$19,182.

-School of Education \$16,650.
+Annual Tuition \$19,200.

-General Fee (all students) \$810.
+General Fee \$900.

 Room & Board

-Standard Hall \$8,115.
+Standard Hall \$8,499.

-Premium Hall \$9,621.
+Premium Hall \$9,882.

 Tuition is applicable to all students, including those on approved off-campus programs.
 Students enrolled in courses in excess of a normal full-time schedule will be assessed an additional tuition charge.
-For purposes of tuition billing and financial aid eligibility, fulltime status is determined on a term basis and consists of 12 to 18 guarter credit hours per term.
+For purposes of tuition billing and financial aid eligibility, full-time status is determined on a term basis and consists of 12 to 18 quarter credit hours per term.
 Students carrying more than 20.5 quarter credit hours will be charged for each quarter credit over 18.
-The Guaranteed Tuition Plan guarantees students who enter the University by or before the term beginning June 2005 no tuition increases while continuously enrolled at the University, subject to the conditions described on the next page.